 If you have a lot of inflammation in the area, your GP can also prescribe a steroid cream to help relieve pain and itching though make sure you only use steroid creams for one week or less at a time, as using one for longer can make the irritation worse.

 You may also want to try taking over-the-counter painkillers such as paracetamol if your haemorrhoids are painful (do not, however, take painkillers that contain codeine, as codeine can cause constipation).
-Laxatives also available without prescription can also help if constipation is also a problem.
+Laxatives also available without prescription can also help if constipation is a problem.

 If, however, you have haemorrhoids that have developed past a certain stage and need to be removed, your GP may refer you to a specialist who may recommend one of the following treatments:

 The most common procedure used to treat haemorrhoids, this involves putting a rubber band at the base of the haemorrhoid, which cuts off its blood supply and causes it to drop off a few days later.
 The procedure is usually performed at a hospital outpatient clinic, and you don’t usually need an anaesthetic.
-About eight out of 10 cases of haemorrhoids are effectively treated using banding, with just two out of 10 cases recurring at some stage.
+About eight out of 10 cases of haemorrhoids are effectively treated using banding, with haemorrhoids recurring in just two out of 10 cases at some stage.

 Sometimes used instead of banding, sclerotherapy involves injecting a solution of phenol in oil into the base of a haemorrhoid.
 The solution numbs the nerve endings, relieving pain and hardening the tissue of the haemorrhoid.
 Then after six weeks or less, the haemorrhoid should shrivel up and drop off.